 Other studies have reported no difference in blood sugar levels when the same amount of food was consumed as meals or meals plus snacks (

 Of course, the type of snack and amount consumed are the main factors that affect blood sugar levels.

-Lower-carb, higher-fiber snacks have consistently been shown to have a more favorable effect on blood sugar and insulin levels than high-carb snacks in people with and without diabetes (12, 22, 23, 24).
+Lower-carb, higher-fiber snacks have consistently demonstrated a more favorable effect on blood sugar and insulin levels than high-carb snacks in people with and without diabetes (

 When you go too long without eating, you may become so hungry that you end up eating many more calories than you need.

 Snacking can help keep your hunger levels on an even keel, especially on days when your meals are spaced further apart.

 However, it’s important to make healthy snack choices.

 Eating a snack is better than letting yourself become ravenously hungry.
 This can lead to poor food choices and excess calorie intake.